Aid Groups Say They've Never Faced A Challenge Like The Novel Coronavirus

 The lack of supplies has also given aid groups a wake-up call: If health workers don't have the equipment they need to treat severe COVID-19 patients when a country hits peak COVID-19 infection, they will have to resort to triage, choosing who they try to save and who they let die — a situation that even the U.S. is preparing for.

-"If we're overwhelmed with a wave of patients in a place like Port au Prince, Haiti, a lot of those people will simply not survive because we don't have the ventilators," says Lenoir.
+"If we're overwhelmed with a wave of patients in a place like Port au Prince, Haiti, a lot of those people will simply not survive because we don't have the ventilators," says Benoit.
 "We're going to have to face the impossible choices that the Italian physicians and nurses have had to face.
 We will have to turn away a lot of people."

-Lenoir says that Doctors Without Borders has already had to pause some of their life-saving medical programs due to COVID-19.
+Benoit says that Doctors Without Borders has already had to pause some of their life-saving medical programs due to COVID-19.
 In Haiti, for example, the group has had to convert some burn units and trauma centers into coronavirus facilities.

 In spite of everything, all hope is not lost